MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-detailed-customer-ledger-entries.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The Detailed Customer Ledger Entries report provides a view of individual transactions from the detailed Customer ledger enhanced with information from Customer ledger.
-This report serves as a valuable tool for tracking Customer transactions, reconciliation, and facilitating efficient audits by allowing for easy access to detailed entry information.
+The **Detailed Customer Ledger Entries** report provides a view of individual transactions from the Detailed Customer Ledger, enhanced with information from the Customer Ledger.
+This report is a valuable tool for tracking customer transactions, reconciliation, and facilitating efficient audits by giving easy access to detailed entry information.

 :::image type="content" source="media/finance/detailed-customer-ledger-entries-report.png" alt-text="Screenshot of the Detailed Customer Ledger Entries report" lightbox="media/finance/detailed-customer-ledger-entries-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *Detailed Customer Ledger Entries* report is
+The audiences for the report are:

-- Finance Managers
+- Finance managers
-- Finance Staff
+- Finance staff

-As a finance manager, you use the Detailed Customer Ledger Entries report during the month-end closing process to ensure all customer transactions are accurately recorded.
-Auditing the entries against sales invoices and payment records allows you to identify any discrepancies, such as missing payments or billing errors.
-This thorough review not only helps maintain accurate accounts receivable records but also strengthens relationships with customers by ensuring timely and correct invoicing.
+Finance managers use the report during the month-end closing process to ensure all customer transactions are accurately recorded.
+Auditing the entries against sales invoices and payment records helps you find discrepancies, such as missing payments or billing errors.
+This thorough review not only helps maintain accurate accounts receivable records, but also strengthens relationships with customers by ensuring timely and correct invoicing.

 <!-- ## Key Performance Indicators (KPIs)